+To decorate the rooms in your house, you can use string light lamps available in different shapes, sizes and colours.
 For the empty spaces in your home like a large arch opening or a blank wall, hang string lights like a curtain to make it look festive.

 Candles lend a lovely aura to the surroundings with their light.
 Moreover, they are extremely versatile objects that go with everything and are available in a variety of sizes, shapes, material and aroma.
 To give a distinctive touch to your décor, you can even opt for floating candles.

-6. Floral decoration:
+6. Floral decoration

 Flowers have the power to lend an elegant touch to any decoration.
 While a wide assortment of flowers are available in the market, Marigold flowers are considered to be the most auspicious.
 Their vibrant shades of orange and yellow represent new beginnings and are associated with fire and life.